RianGoossens/BrainCrab/README.md

 ## TODO
 Here are my upcoming tasks.
 - Refine repl, perhaps use crossterm or even ratatui?
+- Improve Cli code
+- Compiler flags
+  - debug could keep comments or even code inside the .bf file
+  - optimized could do the address optimization and others

 ### Braincrab Language TODO
 - Rewrite examples in main to actual examples